It is mandatory to have good food especially homemade sweets in the festival to take the merriment to the next level.

 Rangoli is also made mainly in the verandah of our house which triggers the beauty of the decoration.

 And firecrackers all bought and stored to compete with your neighbours.

 The guests have already started coming over so everyone is busy with puja, decorating, buying gifts and most importantly cooking delicious food.

 It is mandatory to have good food especially homemade sweets in Diwali to take the merriment to the next level.

 Given that every guest brings sweets and chocolates whoever comes to visit you but there is always something special in the homemade sweets that our heart keeps longing for.

-So, today I am going to tell you about 12 such recipes of sweets that are easy to make and excessively delicious.
+So, today I am going to tell you about 12 such homemade sweets that are easy to make and excessively delicious.

 1. Kaju Katli

 Also known as Kaju Barfi is a famous Indian dessert that comprises of thin slices of sweet with cashew as in cashew as the main ingredient.

 They are so soft that they melt in our mouth.